 How to Protect Yourself: Work-at-Home SchemesSource: Florida Attorney General's Office

 Magazines, newspapers and websites often advertise work-at-home jobs, promising hundreds of dollars each week for simple work.
 Many of these jobs are actually work-at-home schemes that require you to spend money to make money; typically, these jobs are too good to be true.

-Watch out for common work-at-home-schemes The most common work-at-home schemes include envelope stuffing, product assembly or craft work, rebate processing and medical billing.
+Common work-at-home schemes include envelope stuffing, product assembly or craft work, rebate processing and medical billing.

 Under the envelope scheme, victims responding to an ad are told to pay a small fee to learn how to earn money stuffing envelopes.
 After paying the fee however, victims may never receive any instructional programs or information.
 Or victims may be told the way to earn money is to place a similar ad defrauding others with get-rich-quick schemes.

 The product assembly or craft work scheme will ask for victims to purchase a company’s supplies and equipment and invest their time to complete an order for something like aprons, signs, etc. Once the victim sends the products off to the company, the products are rejected and the victim is not compensated because the work supposedly isn’t “up to standard.”
 The victim is then left with equipment and supplies with no income to show for it.

 Under rebate processing schemes, victims respond to an ad that says they can earn extra money by helping large firms process rebates.
 In order to qualify, the victims must pay a fee for training, certification and registration.
 After paying the fee, victims may never receive anything or receive useless training manuals and no opportunities to process rebates.